defjef1979/ethereum-workshop/README.md

 ### The chocolate token
 As we said earlier we tokenized some physical chocolate and we deployed two smart contracts on Ethereum so that you can get your chocolate from them.
+So in this case you want to work with those specific contracts instead of deploying them yourself, because the ones you would deploy yourself would not have any chocolate.

 The first smart contract is called _ChocolateToken.sol_.
 It oversees who owns how many chocolate tokens.
 Let's load it in Remix.
 In Remix add one more file and call it _ChocolateToken.sol_.
+Don't misspell the name!
 Into it copy paste the code from this file:
 [ChocolateToken.sol](ChocolateToken.sol).
 Click _Start to compile_ in the _Compile_ tab.

 Now instead of deploying the contract, you will have to load the contract we deployed